UKCloud/documentation/articles/private-cloud/prc-sco-orcl.md

 ### Your UKCloud Hosted responsibilities

 - If your engineers will require access to manage and maintain the hardware you will need to ensure they are booked in to visit UKCloud DCs.
 This can be done through a Service Request.
 Note that due to the secure nature of the site, at least 24 hours’ notice is required.
-Engineers must be escorted and this is charged at a SFIA day rate - https://ukcloud.com/wp-content/uploads/2019/06/ukc-gen-759-ukcloud-g-cloud-11-standard-rate-card-and-definitions.pdf.
+Engineers must be escorted and this is charged at a [SFIA](https://ukcloud.com/wp-content/uploads/2019/06/ukc-gen-759-ukcloud-g-cloud-11-standard-rate-card-and-definitions.pdf) day rate.

 ### Your CHDC Hosted responsibilities